andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 ```
 we configure an OAuth2 client and an OIDC login client and reconfigure the _userinfo_ endpoint user mapping
 to map authorities different as the standard one.
 The custom mapping is done in the implementation
-of the _GrantedAuthoritiesMapper_ interface that maps entries of the _groups_ claim to authority roles .
+of the _GrantedAuthoritiesMapper_ interface that maps entries of the _groups_ claim to spring security
+authority roles .

 <hr>